kdavies4/QCalc/hooks/README.md

 ##### For source code:

-To clean/remove the built code (alias for `setup.py clean --all`):

-    git code clean

-To build/make a distributable copy and run tests:

-    git code build

-To release/upload a version to [PyPI]\:
+To release/upload a version:

-    git code release
+    git release

 ##### For documentation:

-To clean/remove the built documentation:

-    git doc clean

 To build/make the HTML documentation, with an option to rebuild the static images and spellcheck the pages: